Dacy06/demo-github-filelist/README.md

-A demo mocks file list(style) of github according to book <pure react>.
+A demo mocks file list(style) of github according to book Pure React.

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).